percona/pmm_dump_docs/docs/export_instance.md

 Once you've identified the instance you want to export data for, you can use the PMM Dump filtering option.

 PMM Server stores performance metrics in VictoriaMetrics and Query Analytics (QAN) data in ClickHouse.
-Therefore PMM Dump has to query these two databases separately.
+Therefore, PMM Dump has to query these two databases separately.

 ## Filtering performance metrics